 The audio system reads and plays sound files to be playable on the iPod.
 The system cannot operate an iPod as a mass storage device.
 The system will only play songs stored on the iPod with iTunes.

 iPod and iTunes are registered trademarks owned by Apple Inc.

-iPods compatible with your audio system using the USB adapter cable are:
+iPod models confirmed to be compatible with your audio system using the USB adapter cable are: